emilieea88/BasicDiscordBot/README.md

 ### Setting up the Code
 1. Fork this repo to your GitHub account.
 2. Create a [replit](https://repl.it) account if you don't already have one.
 This is where the bot will run.
 (Note: You can also run it locally by downloading [Node.js](https://nodejs.org/en/) and running it in your shell.
 However, you will have to always have your computer running for the bot to run.)
-3. Select "create a new repl" and in the top right corner, seleect "Import from GitHub."
+3. Select "create a new repl" and in the top right corner, select "Import from GitHub."
 4. Go back to the [Discord developer portal](https://discord.com/developers).
 Go to the Bots section on the sidebar.
 Copy your token and remember to **keep it secret**!
 Discord should notify you if it gets leaked.
 5. Back in your repl, go to the Secrets section of the sidebar (it looks like a lock icon).
 Where it says "key," you can give your token a name and paste the actual token into the values section.
 This is how you will keep your token secret and still have a usable bot.
 I am calling it "mytoken" but you can choose any name you want, just remember to change it in the index.js file where it reads `const mySecret`.